gem5bootcamp/lps2024/slides/02-Using-gem5/11-multisim.md

 ---

-## Execute single simulations from a multisim config
+## Execute single simulations from a MultiSim config

 You can also execute a single simulation from a MultiSim configuration script.
 To do so just pass the configuration script directly to gem5 (i.e., do not use `-m gem5.multisim multisim-experiment.py`).